kumpmati/superactions-docs/guide/what-is-superactions.md

 Here are some concrete examples:

 1. Games\* or other interactive apps that don't use forms for interaction
-2. Stores or reactive classes that call the server from outside the component tree
+2. Stores or reactive classes that call the server from normal `.js`/`.ts` files

 <small>\*Fast-paced games probably shouldn't use HTTP for communication</small>

 ## Should I use this library?

-While I do think you should try Superactions out (_totally unbiased opinion_ 😉), it's best if you're also aware of the nice built-in tooling in SvelteKit and other community tools.
+While I do think you should try Superactions out (_totally unbiased opinion_ 😉), it's best if you're also aware of its strengths and weaknesses.

 ### 🚫 When you cannot use Superactions: